-This dual purpose oriental vegetable can be harvested young throughout the winter as individual salad leaves, or let the heads mature and add the succulent stems to stir fries.
-Pak Choi is quick to mature and packed full of healthy vitamins A and C as well as Calcium, Iron and Folic Acid.
-Although it is often grown as a summer crop, Pak Choi can still be sown in late summer for transplanting under cover in autumn.
+This dual-purpose oriental vegetable can be harvested young throughout the winter as individual salad leaves, or allowed to mature for the succulent stems to be chopped into stir fries.
+Pak choi 'Tri Color Mix’ is quick to mature, and packed full of the healthy vitamins A and C as well as calcium, iron and folic acid.
+Although it’s often grown as a summer crop, pak choi excels when sown in late summer for transplanting undercover in autumn.

 We hope that our selection of top 10 winter vegetables inspires you to fill your beds, borders, and containers through the winter months.
 For specific advice on growing cabbages, kale, and other cruciferous vegetables, head to our brassicas, broccoli and leafy greens hub page.
 Share your own winter veg with us using the hashtag #YourTMGarden on Twitter and Instagram.